 This will help them build healthy relationships with family and friends.
 Not only that, but these skills will also help students to form healthy connections in the workplace and society.

 It's easy to think of communication as common sense, but it's not really.
-That's why a good life skills program is crucial for student success and to set up young people for the future.
+That's why a good life skills program is crucial to set up students for success.

 Life is a series of decisions — including big ones like who to spend your life with, whether to have kids, and what career path to choose.